Have you ever heard of the wheel of emotions, and how they can give you an idea of all human feelings? Take this wheel of emotions quiz to find out!

 - Emotions seem to somehow blend together to form new emotions that are distinct from their progenitors.

 - Even Wikipedia, a site that normally excels at harnessing the collective knowledge of the human race, fails to adequately deliver on a comprehensive list and understanding of emotions.
-The current list includes 80 separate emotions yet many overlap.
+The current list includes 80 separate emotions yet many overlaps.
 And some are, well, foreign.
 Schadenfreude anyone?

 So, how can emotions be classified so that we better understand them, and understanding them better use them in our writings?
 I believe psychologist and researcher Robert Plutchik who spent decades studying emotions has the answer.
 Plutchik’s research yielded some amazing discoveries about emotions including a comprehensive list of eight primary emotions arranged as opposing pairs.
 Observe: